Burial of James Takamore: Similar cases

+In 1991, similar dispute broke out after the death of comedian Billy T. James, and his funeral in Auckland was cancelled after James's uncle and others took the body from his home in Muriwai.
+James was buried at his tribe's Mount Taupiri urupa in the Waikato, against the wishes of his wife.

 A previous similar case involved Ngāpuhi descendant whose whānau tried to have his body returned from Otago to the Far North.
-There was also tension over the burial place of comedian Billy T. James.

 Disputes over the disposition of bodies is not uncommon in cases of alleged domestic violence.